Jgonz156/Plumb/README.md

 |Assignment by Multiplication|`<**`|Integers, Rationals, String|10| \| |
 |Assignment by Division|`<//`|Integers, Rationals|10| \| |
 |Assignment by Modulus|`<%%`|Integers, Rationals|10| \| |

-Note: Prototypes can use the operator (`OP`) key word to adapt functionality

 ### Pipeline Operators
 |Operator|Syntax|Description|